netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 We'll create two models:

 * `AccessList`: This will represent an access list, with a name and one or more rules assigned to it.
-* `AccessListRule`: This will be an individual rule with source/destination IP addresses and port numbers, etc. assigned to an access list.
+* `AccessListRule`: This will be an individual rule with source/destination IP addresses, port numbers, etc. assigned to an access list.

 ### AccessList